Phumzile Mlambo-Ngcuka: Executive Director of UN Women

 On 10 July 2013, Mlambo-Ngcuka was appointed as Executive Director of the United Nations Entity for Gender Equality and Empowerment of Women (UN Women) by United Nations Secretary-General Ban Ki-moon.
 She was sworn into Executive Director of UN Women on 19 August 2013.
 She succeeds Michelle Bachelet.

 Under Mlambo-Ngcuka's leadership, UN Women worked with Publicis and Ogilvy on launching the HeForShe campaign.
 In November 2017 Mlambo-Ngcuka welcomed the Elsie Initiative to help increase women's participation in peacekeeping operations in a joint statement with fellow UN Under-Secretary-General Pramila Patten.

 In addition to her role at UN Women, Mlambo-Ngcuka also served a two-year term as member of the World Bank Group's (WBG) Advisory Council on Gender and Development from 2015 until 2017.
 In November 2018, United Nations Secretary General António Guterres appointed her to the United Nations' Task Force on Digital Financing of Sustainable Development Goals, co-chaired by Maria Ramos and Achim Steiner.

 She was awarded Cannes LionHeart Award in 2019 for her work for UN Women and Unstereotype Alliance.

 Mlambo-Ngcuka left UN Women in August 2021 after serving two terms.

+Mlambo-Ngcuka has successfully mobilized 40 billion USD in financial commitments from Member States, private sector, philanthropies and civil society as well as young people.
+These commitments have formed Generational Equality to drive transformative change for women and girls worldwide.